grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ### Add a user

-Now that you're logged into your VM, you might notice that you haven't actually signed in as a specific user.
-In fact, like me you may be automatically signed into the "rstudio" VM as root.
-(Fun fact: You can tell because the command line has a hashtag instead of a dollar sign.)
+Now that you're connected to your VM, you might notice that you never actually logged in as a specific user.
+(More discussion [here](https://groups.google.com/forum/#!msg/gce-discussion/DYfDOndtRTU/u_3kzNPqDAAJ)){:target="_blank"}.)
+In fact, like me you may be automatically logged into your VM as root.
+(Fun fact: You can tell because the command prompt is a `#` instead of a `$`.)
 This doesn't matter for most applications, but RStudio Server specifically requires a username/password combination.
-So we first need to create a new user before continuing.
-For example, to create a new user called "elvis" enter the follow command in terminal.
+So we must first create a new user and give them a password before continuing.
+For example, we can create a new user called "elvis" like so:
 ```
 root@rstudio:~# adduser elvis
 ```
-You will then be prompted to specify a password for this user (and confirm various bits of biographical information which you can largely ignore).
+You will then be prompted to specify a user password (and confirm various bits of biographical information which you can largely ignore).

 > **Tip:** Once created, you can now log into a user's account on the VM directly via SSH, e.g. `sudo gcloud compute ssh elvis@rstudio --zone us-west1-a`